 Yorkshire Puddings

-This recipe is sure to become a favorite, perfect with a Sunday roast, topped with gravy, or our honey cinnamon butter.
+This recipe will become a favorite, perfect with a Sunday roast topped with gravy or our honey cinnamon butter.

 When you first bite into the pudding, you'll be met with a flaky crunch followed by a soft middle.
 And to crown it all, a hollow center to soak up gravy, butter, or whatever your heart desires.

-English food is often thought of as bland, with no flavor, and dull.
-And one would think with just three ingredients this may be the case!
+English food is often considered bland, with no flavor, and dull.
+And one would think with just three ingredients; this may be the case!
 Surprisingly not, this recipe does have subtle flavor but is meant to be accompanied by other flavors.

 Yorkshire Puddings Vs. Popovers